2011 Baden-Württemberg state election: Campaign and issues

 The Baden-Württemberg election was considered to have significant ramifications for Chancellor Angela Merkel; the state had been a CDU stronghold for almost 60 years.
+In a wiki-leaked diplomatic cable from the United States Embassy it was noted: "Chancellor Angela Merkel nominated Baden-Wuerttemberg (BW) Minister President Günther Oettinger as EU Energy Commissioner primarily to remove an unloved lame duck from an important CDU bastion."
+With Oettinger "going to Europe" in February 2010, Stefan Mappus took office.

 Stuttgart 21

 Stuttgart 21 was a major election issue.
-Work for this project, that sets out to transform the Stuttgart Main Station from a terminus station into a subterranean non-terminus station, was started in the summer of 2010 despite massive protests by the Stuttgart population.
+Work for this project, that sets out to transform the Stuttgart Main Station from a terminus station into a subterranean non-terminus station, was started in the summer of 2010 despite massive protests by the Stuttgart population, and those interested in railway travel.
 The main reasons for the protests are the questionable necessity of the transformation, i.e. the disproportionate costs (between 4 and 5 billion Euros) in relation to the (small) gains in travel time (the current station is a functioning station with 90% of the passengers ending their journey here anyway), the dismantling and partial destruction of the old station building (generally considered to be cultural heritage), the destruction of some of the inner-city's park ("Schlossgarten"), the geological risks posed by the tunnels that would have to be drilled into the Stuttgart ground, endangering Europe's second largest mineral water sources and spas, and the danger of some of the buildings above the tunnels collapsing.

 Transparent government became an issue due to the controversy about Stuttgart 21.

-The CDU government of Stefan Mappus supported the project.
-The government opposed demonstrations and civil disobedience campaigns against the project, which were broken up by force, with police using tear gas and water cannons on protestors.
-Mappus was considered to have linked his political fate to the success or failure of the project.
+The CDU-FDP coalition government of Stefan Mappus supported the project, but Mappus lost public support.
+He was considered to have linked his political fate to the success or failure of the project.
+According to polls, since July 2010 a Green-SPD coalition would win a majority.
+With construction work supposed to start immediately when cutting of trees is permitted in winter months, starting with October, the police was eager to remove protesters and tree huggers in advance.
+On "Black Thursday" 30 September 2010, demonstrations and civil disobedience campaigns against the project were broken up by force, with police using tear gas and water cannons on protestors.
+This caused bloody eye injuries to Dietrich Wagner, a symbolic figure of the events.

 The SPD leadership also supported Stuttgart 21, but since early 2010 called for a referendum on the issue "to pacify the city" and end the ongoing protests.
 The party did not take a clear stance on the issue due to opposition of the project from much of its membership.

 Opposition to Stuttgart 21 led to "unprecedented popularity" for the Alliance 90/The Greens in Baden-Württemberg and a major rise in the polls.

 As a coalition partner of the CDU in the Mappus government, the FDP also supported Stuttgart 21.
-The party was criticized for its acceptance of the violent force used against demonstrators in the late summer of 2010.
+The party was criticized for its acceptance of the police force used against demonstrators in the late summer of 2010.